Australian rules football in England: English involvement in the game's establishment in Australia

 According to the AFL, the sport's origins were in England with public school football games being adopted by Australians in the 1850s leading to the creation of what is now known as Australian Football in Melbourne in the British Colony of Victoria in 1859.
 Several of the sport's founders were English including J. B. Thompson, William Hammersley and James Bryant, with Tom Wills having been educated at and played rugby football with the Rugby School.

 Writing to Wills in 1871, Thompson recalled that "the Rugby, Eton, Harrow, and Winchester rules at that time (I think in 1859) came under our consideration, ... we all but unanimously agreed that regulations which suited schoolboys ... would not be patiently tolerated by grown men."
 The hardness of the playing fields around Melbourne also influenced their thinking.
 Even Wills, who favoured many rules of Rugby School football, saw the need for compromise.
 He wrote to his brother Horace: "Rugby was not a game for us, we wanted a winter pastime but men could be harmed if thrown on the ground so we thought differently."

 While the game found its way to Ireland in the 1870s and there was also some awareness in England of the popularity of the game in Australia, it was not established locally until much later.
 This is primarily due to the growing popularity of locally developing football codes including rugby football and later British Association (soccer) which, like Australian Football, were also developing from public school football games.

-The English were also heavily involved in the development of the code in the Colony of South Australia in particular John Acraman and Richard Twopeny.
+The English were also heavily involved in the development of the code in the 1860s and 1870s.
+George Metcalfe was instrumental in introducing at Newington College in Colony of New South Wales in 1867, the first school in the colony to known play football in any form. the 2nd Battalion of Fourteen Foot (Buckinghamshire) played in the first known match in the Colony of Western Australia in 1868.
+James Henry Gardiner founded the North Melbourne Football Club in 1869 which was later instrumental to unifying football rules in the Colony of Tasmania.
+John Acraman and Richard Twopeny were the key players in establishing it in the Colony of South Australia.